-The FWC approved the Florida Black Bear Management Plan in 2012 to conserve the state’s largest land mammal.
+The FWC approved the Florida Black Bear Management Plan in 2012 to continue the conservation success of the species.
 The 10-year plan calls for the creation of seven Bear Management Units (BMUs) across the state.

 A BMU is a geographic location bounded by county and/or state borders with one of the seven Florida black bear subpopulations within it.
 The goal of a BMU is to provide a defined area within which FWC can have a community-focused effort to effectively manage and conserve Florida black bears.

 FWC engages with a Bear Stakeholder Group (BSG) within each BMU in order to manage black bears based on the local bear and human populations and receive public input on managing and conserving bears within the BMU.

 Bear Stakeholder Groups (BSG) are a core group of government officials, members of the public, landowners, non-profit organizations, partner agencies, and businesses in a specific BMU.
 BSGs meet multiple times a year to work collaboratively with FWC staff to address bear issues in their BMU.

 If you would like to join a Bear Stakeholder Group, please contact staff at BearPlan@MyFWC.com.